bdnorris/DES-340/lectures/lecture10-selectors.md

 [Useful :nth-child Recipes](https://css-tricks.com/useful-nth-child-recipies/)
 [:nth Tester](https://css-tricks.com/examples/nth-child-tester/)

-There is also `only-child` which will only select an item if it is the only child of it's parent.
+There is also `only-child` which will only select an item if it is the only child of its parent.

 ```css
 li:only-child {